-Please remember that the Program Director or any faculty member can provide assistance in responding to routine behavioral problems in the classroom, residence halls or elsewhere on campus.
-Apart from enlisting the support and assistance of the Program Director or faculty member, it may be important to bring even lesser infractions to their notice because you may be one of several individuals who have noted behaviors, which in isolation are only mildly worrisome, but which, taken together, may be suggestive of a more urgent problem.
+Please remember that any faculty member or the Program Director can provide assistance in responding to routine behavioral problems in the classroom, residence halls or elsewhere on campus.
+Apart from enlisting the support and assistance of a faculty member or the Program Director, it may be important to bring even lesser infractions to their notice because you may be one of several individuals who have noted behaviors, which in isolation are only mildly worrisome, but which, taken together, may be suggestive of a more urgent problem.
 While the likelihood of violent behavior remains statistically very small in our community, experience has shown that our collective attention to those who may be acting inappropriately can help prevent even the potential for threat from becoming a reality.